arbor-sim/arbor/doc/morphology.rst

   :width: 400
   :align: center

-  The second approach has 2 collocated points at the fork, and the children attach to the second collocated sample, which sets the radius to 0.25 μm.
+  The second approach has 2 collocated points at the fork.
+  The first collocated sample with radius 0.5 μm is the end of the parent branch, and both child branches connect to the second sample with radius to 0.2 μm.

 .. figure:: gen-images/morph4.svg
-  :width: 400
+  :width: 800
   :align: center

   The resulting morphology is the same for both approaches.

 .. _morph-tree5:

-Tree₅: ball and stick
+Example 5: ball and stick
 """"""""""""""""""""""""""""""

 The next example is a spherical soma of radius 3 μm with a branch of length